shalinimanchikanti/BikeShare/README.md

  - Which city has the highest proportion of trips made by short-term customers?
  - What is the average trip length for each city?
  - What proportion of rides made in each city are longer than 30 minutes?
+ - Which time of the day has the highest number of rides?

  Communicating:

  Used `Import Mathplotlib` and `Python` to graphical represnt the data.
  Based on that conclusions were drawn.